 You can try Hitsumabushi and many other foods and snacks from Nagoya on one of our Nagoya is not boring Original Tours called Specialties of Nagoya Food Tour.

 This tour is perfect for people who are short on time and want to experience as much as possible of Nagoya.

-This private tour runs every day from 14:30 for 3.5 hours.
+This private tour runs every day, with a start time between 11:00 and 17:00 for 3.5 hours.
 While walking around Nagoya’s Sakae district you will learn not only about the local food but also about Nagoya’s history and Japanese culture.